jphmrst/PLC/UWL.md

 Use SSH to connect to lab Macs.
 The IP addresses of the lab iMacs are from 138.49.29.209 to 138.49.29.232 --- change the last number within that range, while leaving the first three numbers the same.
+These machines are behind the UWL firewall, so make sure that you are logged in to the UWL VPN before trying to access them from off-campus.

 Note that sometimes lab machines crash, and that sometimes students will power a lab Mac down.
 When this happens, you may need to try a